-A commitment to innovation and creating a better way to do business has also helped to expand Quad's vertically-integrated non-print capabilities, such as data management, imaging, logistics and distribution, ink manufacturing (Chemical Research/Technology), paper procurement, and equipment research and design.
-This approach to business gives the Company a competitive advantage in delivering lower costs for its clients, enhancing customer service levels and allowing substantial control over critical links in the overall print supply chain to help it control the quality, cost and availability of key inputs in the printing process.
-In addition, QuadMed, LLC ("QuadMed"), the Company's health and wellness subsidiary, was founded in 1990 to create a better way to address the Company's own employees' needs for quality, cost-effective healthcare.
-Today, QuadMed provides employer-sponsored healthcare solutions on a national level to employers of all sizes, including private and public sector companies.
+A commitment to innovation and creating a better way to do business has also helped to expand Quad's vertically-integrated print and non-print capabilities.
+Through ongoing innovation in prepress/premedia services, paper procurement and ink manufacturing (through Quad's Chemical Research\Technology subsidiary), the Company maintains a competitive advantage in delivering lower costs and enhanced customer service for its clients while providing the Company with substantial control over critical links in the overall print supply chain to help control the quality, cost and availability of key inputs in the printing process.

+The Company created a health and wellness subsidiary, QuadMed, LLC ("QuadMed"), in 1990 to address its own employees' needs for quality, cost-effective healthcare.
+Today, QuadMed also provides employer-sponsored healthcare solutions on a national level to employers of all sizes, including private and public sector companies.
 These solutions include, but are not limited to, on-site and near-site healthcare clinics, occupational health services, telemedicine, and health and wellness programs.